MrHacker26/bvm/README.md

 **BVM** is a simple and fast CLI tool to manage multiple versions of [Bun](https://bun.sh), the all-in-one JavaScript runtime.
 Inspired by tools like `nvm` and `rvm`, BVM lets you easily install, switch, and manage different Bun versions.

-> ⚠️ Currently in active development – contributions and feedback are welcome!

 ---

 ## 🚀 Features